Publicly funded education

 You can request a school that isn’t in your catchment area.
 However you must send your registration of interest form to your catchment school.

 If you're out of catchment application is not successful then you may be offered a place at a school that is not one of your choices.
+We recommend that you include your catchment school as one of your choices.

 Find your catchment school